Grants Open & Upcoming

 Considers applications for charitable or educational purposes or institutions within 16kms of the Wellington General Post Office.

-This Trust is scheduled to open for funding applications in 2025.
+The James Russell Lewis Trust is not opening for applications in 2025.

 Margaret & Huia Clarke Trust